dyamand/dyamand.github.io/docs/technologies/bluetooth.md

 ## Discovery

 GATT services and characteristics can be discovered when a device is connected.
 When starting from a 'clean slate' scenario (i.e. no devices, services or characteristics are known) an adapter needs to be powered on and a device needs to be discovered.
 Once discovered the plug-in needs to connect to it.
-It's services can then be resolved.
+Its services can then be resolved.
 A device has a flag (ServicesResolved) that indicates if the device's services have been resolved.
 This way it is possible to distinguish between a device with unresolved services and a device without services.

 The BlueZ ObjectManager keeps track of all found devices, services, characteristics etc and is used to do discovery of new devices, services and characteristics.
 It also knows when devices, services and characteristics are removed.